Lamden/docs/docs/develop/wallet_controller/wallet_controller_quickstart.md

 lwc.sendTransaction(transaction, handleResults) // callback is optional
 ```

-You always get the transaction results on the `txStatus` event emitter weither a callback is defiened or not.
+You always get the transaction results on the `txStatus` event emitter even if a callback is defined or not.